 In most cases, a renters insurance policy costs less than $20 a month.
 Keep in mind if you bundle your renters policy with your auto policy than that cost can be even lower, using a multi-policy discount.

 When people realize how inexpensive renters insurance is, they might think that it won’t provide adequate coverage because it is so cheap.
 Actually, a good renters insurance policy will cover various items and/or incidents.
 This coverage can include:

-- Personal Property: Your policy will replace or repair those big-ticket items, like your furniture, as well as things like electronics, appliances and clothing.
+- Personal Property: Your policy will replace or repair those big-ticket items, like your furniture, as well as things like electronics, appliances and clothing as long as the replacement cost endorsement is added.
 Your policy could cover the replacement cost value of your property, or the actual cash value, whichever you choose.
 So if that friend’s Xbox you borrowed gets damaged at your apartment, your renters coverage could pay for its repair or replacement.

-- Liability and medical costs: If a guest or third-party visitor trips and falls in your apartment or if Fido gets nervous and bites your new friend (ouch!), you could be liable for any medical costs they suffer from their injuries because the incident happened in your rental.
+- Liability and medical costs: If a guest or third-party visitor trips and falls in your apartment, you could be liable for any medical costs they suffer from their injuries because the incident happened in your rental.
 The liability coverage included in your policy will pay up to the policy limits you’ve chosen for such expenses.